top of page

 Trip: 21 August 2021.
 From Aegina to Palaia Epidavros, with the AGISTRI EXPRESS I of Agistriotiki NE.

 The small passenger boat AGISTRI EXPRESS I was built in Greece in 2000 for the Agistri-based company Agistriotiki NE.
 She has spent her entire career on the Aegina-Agistri line, connecting the two Saronic Gulf islands daily during the year.
 When she began her service in 2000, she replaced the small passenger ship MANARAS EXPRESS of Panou Shipping, which was sold to the Kos-based company Diakanastasis Cruises.
 She is one of the two small passenger ships connecting Aegina with a smaller island of the Saronic Gulf, with the other one being the small wooden passenger boat NERAÏDA of Sea Bond, which serves the Aegina-Moni line during the summer.
-Overall, the ship is a small yet very important presence in both islands.
+Overall, the small ship is, despite her size, a very important presence in both islands.
 Indeed, she solely operates during the morning and the early afternoon, usually transporting the residents of Agistri who work in Aegina.
 Moreover, she is a vital ship when it comes to transporting sick or injured people from Agistri to Aegina, where medical facilities are accessible.
 Despite both islands having a strong connection with Piraeus and between themselves through the ferries of 2way Ferries and the high speed craft of both Hellenic Seaways and Aegean Flying Dolphins, Agistriotiki NE remains a popular company in both Aegina and Agistri, as it fulfills its simple role with much success and throughout most of the year.
 She also performs excursion trips to other ports of the Saronic Gulf, such as Methana and Poros, including during the winter, when schools in Aegina and Agistri organise field trips there.
 She has also performed evening trips from Aegina and Agistri to Palaia Epidavros, in order to transport passengers planning to watch a play in the historical Ancient Theatre of Epidavros, which was built in the 4th century BC and continues to host theatrical performances.
 To that end, the AGISTRI EXPRESS I leaves Aegina (or Agistri) during the evening, heads to the coastal town of Palaia Epidavros on the Saronic Gulf, from which passengers then head to the Ancient Theatre by bus.
 After the theatrical performances end, the passengers head back to Palaia Epidavros, after which the AGISTRI EXPRESS I brings them back to Aegina.

 I was fortunate to be a passenger onboard such trips on the evening of 21 August 2021, as I headed, together with my family, from Aegina to Epidavros in order to watch a theatrical performance of the Ancient Greek play 'Prometheus Bound' of Aeschylus.
 To that end, I got to travel with the AGISTRI EXPRESS I for the first time in my life, despite having frequently seen her in Aegina several times when I would head to the island during the summer.
 This marked my third-ever trip on the Saronic Gulf with a ship other than a ferry or a high speed craft, after having sailed with the small one-day cruise ship PLATYTERA TON OURANON of Hydraïki Cruises (also known as Athens One Day Cruise), on which I traveled back on 9 September 2017, and also with the SEBECO II of Alko Ferries, on which I had traveled while heading from Piraeus to Agistri on 27 July 2019.
 I would perform two trips with the ship, with the second one being during the night, after the theatrical performance ended towards midnight.